MLB Rumors: Phillies And Bryce Harper In ‘Deep And Serious Negotiations,’ Nightengale Says

 On Friday night, news broke, per The Inquisitr, that the private plane owned by Philadelphia Phillies owner John Middleton had been spotted in Las Vegas, the hometown of free agent baseball superstar Bryce Harper.
-It was soon confirmed that Middleton was in fact in town to meet with Harper and his team, including agent Scott Boras, although the team’s front office of president Andy MacPhail and general manager Matt Klentak did not make the trip.
+It was soon confirmed that Middleton was, in fact, in town to meet with Harper and his team, including agent Scott Boras, although the team’s front office of president Andy MacPhail and general manager Matt Klentak did not make the trip.

 However, things appear to have moved between the Phillies and Harper.